riscvarchive/riscv-code-size-reduction/Zc-specification/readme.md

-This directory has the latest draft scpecification for the Zc extensions, without the PDF build.
+This directory has the latest draft specification for the Zc extensions, without the PDF build.

 To see the lastest built version go to: